 East London, situated in the Eastern Cape of South Africa, is a city known for its laid-back feel, lovely beaches, and sunny weather.
 While the city has its own unique charm, sometimes a change of scenery is just what you need for a rejuvenating weekend escape.
 Its prime location on the edge of the Wild Coast makes it a great base for weekend trips to beautiful beach towns and their surrounds.
 The city is also conveniently close to some fantastic and affordable wildlife reserves.
 So, whether you’re a beach bum or a bush baby, you’ll find something near East London to enjoy.
-Choosing just 10 places was a challenge (there are just so many great places nearby), but here’s my list of the top 10 weekend getaways from East London, as I see it:
+Choosing just 10 places was a challenge (there are just so many great places to pick from), but here’s my list of the top 10 weekend getaways from East London, as I see it:

 - Areena Riverside Resort: Fun & relaxation near East London